Class of 2018

-Aline is pursuing a major in Biochemistry and a minor in Science, Technology, and Values at Notre Dame.
 She spent her first year at Notre Dame as a chair for the Africa Committee on the International Development Research Council and was involved in IDRC research for a rural clinic in Nicaragua.
 In the spring semester of 2015, Aline participated in the Center for Social Concerns’ U.S. Healthcare: Policy and Poverty Seminar in which she traveled to Washington, D.C.
-Aline joined the Student Union Board (SUB) her sophomore year as the lead programmer for the Ideas & Issues Committee and served as the director of programming for three committees in her junior year.
-Aline is also very involved in her dorm, where she has served as multicultural commissioner and Welcome Weekend co-captain her junior year, and as a Resident Assistant her senior year.
+Aline joined the Student Union Board (SUB) her sophomore year as the lead programmer for the Ideas & Issues Committee and served as the director of programming for three committees during her junior year.
+Aline is also very involved in her dorm, where she served as the multicultural commissioner her sophomore year, Welcome Weekend co-captain her junior year, and as a Resident Assistant her senior year.

 For her Global Inquiry summer, Aline researched how socioeconomic status affects treatment of chronic diseases with a European Public Health Association (EUPHA) professor in Kosice, Slovakia and attended the EUPHA Conference on Migrant and Ethnic Minority Health in Oslo, Norway.
-She spent her Professional Venture summer working on a joint project between Notre Dame's Eck Institute for Global Health and the St. Joseph County Health Department to prevent lead poisoning in the South Bend community.
+She also spent her Professional Venture summer working on a joint project between Notre Dame's Eck Institute for Global Health and the St. Joseph County Health Department to prevent lead poisoning in the South Bend community.